 “Another great grammar acquisition resource.
 I love the variety of activities and how they support language acquisition.
 It is a great way to incorporate grammar instruction in an immersion setting.”

-In the bundle, you’ll find :
+In this French 1 resource bundle, you’ll find :

 Grammar and vocabulary packets